alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/kvm_vm_backup/README.md

 # BACKUP SCRIPT FOR KVM VIRTUAL MACHINES

 *Running this script may cause potential data loss.
-Do on your own risk, otherwise you know what you're doing.*
+Do on your own risk; otherwise you know what you're doing.*

 This scripts allows you to perform backups of selected KVM virtual machines in various modes: active (live backup) or stopped (every VM will be off before making a backup).
 Backing up of running machines based on [block commit](https://libvirt.org/kbase/internals/incremental-backup.html) libvirt technology.

 ## Usage

 ```bash
 kvm_backup.sh [command] <vmname1 vmname2 vmname3 ... vmnameN>
 ```